 These individuals usually have a high volume of Twitter followers which creates a two-way approach to creating real-time engagement.

-Here are few tips on how to engage with thought leaders:
+Here are a few tips on how to engage with thought leaders:

 - Find your influencers

 - Share, Like & Repeat

 - Ask Influencers for Recommendation

 Many a time, brands make the mistake of subtle sales tactics in their industry insights.
 Although it might work in some cases, it’s beneficial to keep educated rather than sell on Twitter.
 Your relevant niche or choice of subject matter expertise is the only thing that matters while driving thought leadership amongst audiences.

 One way of doing this is by asking questions through Twitter polls.
 Some of the best practices for improving Twitter engagement in 2021 involve using polls to better understand your audience’s needs in tangent to your product or service offerings.

 Using Twitter polls and fleets can simplify your job by asking all the right questions and then delivering those most-wanted insights and answers in an easy-to-understand manner.

 You cannot drive brand leadership if you keep on speaking without letting your audience and prospects share their thoughts on the same.
 Encouraging discussions and feedback on a regular basis is key to keeping your audiences engaged.
 Being original and opinionated while sharing your industry insights is one thing but vetting its usefulness amongst the audience is another.